 If melanoma does come back at some point, your treatment options will depend on where the cancer is, what treatments you’ve had before, and your overall health.
-For more on how recurrent cancer is treated, see Treatment of melanoma skin cancer by stage.
-For more general information on dealing with a recurrence, you might also want to read When Your Cancer Comes Back: Cancer Recurrence.
+For more on how recurrent cancer is treated, see Treatment of Melanoma Skin Cancer by Stage.
+For more general information on dealing with a recurrence, you might also want to read our section about Understanding Recurrence.

 Could I get a second cancer after melanoma treatment?

 People who’ve had melanoma can still get other cancers.
 In fact, melanoma survivors are at higher risk for getting some other types of cancer.
 Learn more in Second Cancers After Melanoma Skin Cancer.

 Some amount of feeling depressed, anxious, or worried is normal when melanoma is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
 Learn more in Life After Cancer.

 Last Medical Review: May 19, 2016 Last Revised: May 20, 2016